breigo/playground-58w4djk5/markdowns/filter-without-linq.md

 ## The code explained

-We successfully created a method where we can pour in a any numbers but out only get out a positive numbers.
+We successfully created a method where we can pass a list of numbers but out only get out a positive numbers.

 The method accepts any `IEnumerable<int>` and also returns an `IEnumerable<int>`, so the method works with Arrays, Lists or other data structures that realize the `IEnumerable<int>` interface.